dingxiong/programming-books/cpp-book/src/standards/declarations/initializers.md

 [^note1]:
-    Please do exactly as `int *p = new int();` because `int a();` won't give what you.
+    Please do exactly as `int *p = new int();` because `int a();` won't give what you want.
 Checkout "most vexing parse".